xiuheng-wang/xiuheng-wang.github.io/_pages/about.md

 Before that, I obtained my Ph.D. in 2024 in Electrical Engineering at <a href="https://lagrange.oca.eu/fr/accueil-lagrange/">Laboratoire Lagrange</a> at <a href="https://univ-cotedazur.fr/">Université Côte d'Azur</a>, under the supervision of Prof. <a href="https://www.cedric-richard.fr/">Cédric Richard</a>, also in collabration with Dr. <a href="https://ricardoborsoi.github.io/">Ricardo Borsoi</a>.
 I received my master degree in 2021 under the supervision of Prof. <a href="https://www.jie-chen.com/">Jie Chen</a>, from <a href="https://en.nwpu.edu.cn/">Northwestern Polytechnical University</a>, Xi’an, China, where I also received my bachelor degree in 2018.

-My recent research interests focus on Riemannian optimization, change point detection, and hyperspectral image analysis.
+My recent research interests focus on Riemannian optimization, change point detection, and hyperspectral imaging.
 A formal biography, as well as an academic CV, are available <a href="https://xiuheng-wang.github.io/assets/pdf/cv_xiuheng_wang.pdf">here</a>.

 > I will be in the job market in 2025 fall.